ChiefCleef/hello-world/Java/README.md

-This is where all Java practice will be!
+All of the basics of Java will be practiced in this section!